byjg/php-cache-engine/docs/class-memcached-engine.md

+---
+sidebar_position: 6
+---

-# Class MemcachedEngine
+# MemcachedEngine

-This class uses the Memcached as the cache engine.
+This class uses Memcached as the cache engine.

 ## Defining the Servers